| Contributions Returned Before the Due Date

 amount that must be withdrawn.
 If there was a loss, the net income earned on the

+contribution may be a negative amount.
 Note.
 If the trustee of your IRA is unable to calculate the

 amount you must withdraw, get IRS Notice 2000-39 or section 1.408-4(c) of the